FredHutch/Galeano-Nino-Bullman-Intratumoral-Microbiota_2022/README.md

 Please note for sample `CRC_16`, the slide id is `V10S15-020` and area code is `D1`; for sample `OSCC_2`, the slide id is `V11A07-022` and area code is `A1`.

-We also uploaded fastq files for your convenience: https://fh-pi-bullman-s-eco-public.s3.us-west-2.amazonaws.com/DataTransfer/Galeano_Nino_et_al_visium_scans/CRC_OSCC_visium_fastq.tar.gz
+We also uploaded fastq files to AWS for your convenience: https://fh-pi-bullman-s-eco-public.s3.us-west-2.amazonaws.com/DataTransfer/Galeano_Nino_et_al_visium_scans/CRC_OSCC_visium_fastq.tar.gz

 ## Environment and Reference Data